Sklar Brothers: Rome on Showtime

-The brothers have become a regular staple of Jim Rome's monthly show, Rome on Showtime with a popular segment, titled "Sklarred for Life", where Jim Rome tees up the 6-8 craziest stories of the last month that happened in the world of sports, video clips, photos, arrests, and the brothers mercilessly skewer the subjects of those stories in a fast paced joke-ladened segment.
+The brothers have become a regular staple of Jim Rome's monthly show, Rome on Showtime with a popular segment, titled "Sklarred for Life", where Jim Rome tees up the 6-8 craziest stories of the last month that happened in the world of sports, video clips, photos, arrests, and the brother skewer the subjects.

 Better Call Saul

-The Sklar brothers made a cameo appearance on AMC's Better Call Saul as the owners of a music shop who are purchasing airtime from the suspended lawyer Jimmy McGill.
+The Sklar brothers made two cameo appearances on AMC's Better Call Saul as the owners of a music shop who are purchasing television commercials from the suspended lawyer Jimmy McGill.

 This American Life

-The brothers were featured on an episode of This American Life titled, "Sklar-Crossed Brothers," in which they investigated a family rumor and lifelong suspicion that their mother had misidentified them at some point in their infancy and their identities were from that point mistakenly switched.
+The brothers were featured on an episode of This American Life titled, "Sklar-Crossed Brothers", in which they investigated a family rumor and lifelong suspicion that their mother had misidentified them at some point in their infancy and their identities were from that point mistakenly switched.
 After getting an expert comparison of their baby footprints with their adult feet, it was determined that there was no mix up.

 America's Got Talent

 The Sklar Brothers later auditioned in season sixteen of America's Got Talent where their comedy act enabled them to advance to the next round.
-For unknown reasons, they were not invited to appear in the quarter-finals.
+They were not invited to appear in the quarter-finals.

 Stand-up specials

 The brothers have done three stand up specials in their career.
 The first two stand-up specials were Comedy Central Presents half-hour stand-up specials that aired on Comedy Central in 2001 and in 2009.
-In April 2014, the brothers premiered What Are We Talking About, their first 1-hour stand up special on Netflix.
-The material was a culmination of material from the past couple of years, the 2011 album Hendersons and Daughters, and material written as close to 2 weeks before the special was recorded in Madison, Wisconsin at the Majestic Theater.
+In April 2014, the brothers premiered What Are We Talking About, their first one-hour stand up special on Netflix.
+The material was a culmination of material from the past couple of years, the 2011 album Hendersons and Daughters, and material written as close to two weeks before the special was recorded in Madison, Wisconsin at the Majestic Theater.

-Dumb People Town Podcast
+Dumb People Town podcast

 Since 2017 Randy and Jason have hosted a twice weekly podcast with Daniel Van Kirk called Dumb People Town.
 They usually have another comedian as a guest to discuss their career and life, and then they go over a few news stories, usually sent in by listeners via social media.
 These news stories are outrageous in nature, with people often hurting themselves or engaging in other "dumb" behavior.